LemuelGuevara/Word-Automation/README.md

 5. In the "User Variables" youl'll see "Path" and double click on that
 6. Once you're inside the "Path", click new then type the directory of your script, eg; C:Users\Username\Documents\Python Projects\Automation\
 7. Once you're done adding it, click ok and you're all good to go

+You can run the code by using "windows run" then just type create